 4. If your baby isn’t eating well, check in to make sure it isn’t because of sensory processing related difficulties with eating.
 Some babies that are sensitive to the way textures feel will refuse baby food right out the gate.
 Other babies might have a really hard time moving to table foods.
 Read my complete guide on how to transition to finger foods here (lots of tips for babies that are having a hard time with it.)

-You can also grab a seat in free workshop: 5 Big Feeding Mistakes That Are Stopping Your Child From Learning to Eat Table Foods.
+You can also grab a seat in free workshop: 5 Easy Changes Parents can Make to Help Babies and Toddlers Eat Table Foods Well.

 High Calorie Baby Food Recipes